ViennaRNA/forna/README.md

 #### Runing Locally ####

 The server can be run locally on your machine.
 It depends on the [forgi](http://www.tbi.univie.ac.at/~pkerp/forgi/) library and needs the [ViennaRNA](http://www.tbi.univie.ac.at/RNA/) package installed with python bindings enabled.
+Further, you need to downlaod the [MC-Tools](http://major.iric.ca/MajorLabEn/MC-Tools.html) program and make it executeable by the server script.
 To run it use the following command:

 ```shell